Ahead of the curve in mass timber manufacturing

 A graphic depiction of a roofed structure that has undulating curves and a group of human figures standing underneath it.

 Visualization of an lightweight timber roof structure built from curved cross-laminated timber.
-This image was not created using Generative AI.
 Image Credit: Ryan King - High Performance Wood Morphologies Studio instructed by Dylan Wood

 Portrait of Dylan Wood